-One of just three managers to spend over a decade with one club at Premier League level, Moyes would be appointed as Everton manager in 2002 after an impressive stint in charge of Preston North End.
+One of just three managers to have spent over a decade with one club at Premier League level, Moyes was appointed as Everton manager in 2002 after an impressive stint in charge of Preston North End.

-Having guided the club away from relegation worries during his first months in charge, Moyes would soon begin to exert his influence on Merseyside and a series of shrewd investments would turn the club into challengers near the top of the division.
+Having guided the club away from relegation worries during his first months in charge, Moyes began to exert his influence on Merseyside and a series of shrewd investments turned the club into challengers near the top of the division.

-Bargain signings such as Tim Cahill and Mikel Arteta would help the club secure a top-four finish and Champions League qualification in 2005.
-Although the Toffees would ultimately fail to reach the UCL group stages after losing to Villarreal in the qualifiers, Moyes’ remarkable consistency on a shoe-string budget delivering eight top seven finishes in his 11 full seasons in charge.
+Bargain signings such as Tim Cahill and Mikel Arteta helped the club secure a top-four finish and Champions League qualification in 2005.
+Although the Toffees failed to reach the UCL group stages after losing to Villarreal in the qualifiers, Moyes’ remarkable consistency on a shoestring budget delivered eight top-seven finishes in his 11 full seasons in charge.

 Sir Alex Ferguson, Manchester United (August 1992-May 2013)

-The greatest manager in Premier League history, Ferguson would lay the foundations of his Manchester United revival prior to the rebranding of English football’s top flight, before embarking on a period of dominance that would last for two decades.
+The greatest manager in Premier League history, Ferguson laid the foundations of his Manchester United revival prior to the rebranding of English football’s top flight, before embarking on a period of dominance that would last for two decades.

-Having ended the club’s 26-year wait for a league title in the inaugural season of the Premier League, United would win a further 12 championships under Ferguson’s stewardship to eclipse arch-rivals Liverpool for most top-flight title wins.
+Having ended the club’s 26-year wait for a league title in the inaugural season of the Premier League, United won a further 12 championships under Ferguson’s stewardship to eclipse arch-rivals Liverpool for the most top-flight title wins.